the-teachingRSE-project/competencies/competencies.md

       with the domain-specific solutions.&
-    RSEs may need guidance from domain researchers around domain-specific repositories if they have a background in a different domain.& As per individual (Local).&
+    RSEs may need guidance from domain researchers around domain-specific repositories if they have a background in a different domain.& As per individual (local).&
-    As per individual (RSE Team)&
+    As per individual (RSE Team).&
-    May host domain-specific repositories for areas that they work extensively in but this is likely to be handled at a research group level.
+    Should host domain-specific repositories for areas that the organization works extensively in, but this is likely to be handled at a research group level.
     \\\hline
   \end{longtable}

+\newpage

 \begin{longtable}{|p{1.8cm}|p{3.5cm}|p{3.5cm}|p{3.5cm}|p{3.5cm}|p{4.5cm}|}
     \caption{Levels of communication skills expected per team structure.}\label{tbl:teams-comm}\\